tanveerTFF/bookCafe-frontend/README.md

 ## 🧠 Project Overview

-**The Cloud BookCafe** is a book review platform that enables authenticated admins to submit, manage, and display book reviews.
+**The Cloud BookCafe** is a book review platform that enables users to submit and view book reviews & authenticated admins can manage, and display them.
 The site showcases featured monthly reads and wishlist books, styled with TailwindCSS, and stores all reviews in a MongoDB database.
 Admin authentication is handled via Firebase.

 ---